nourmahfel/Work_experience/README.md

 A fastq file uses four lines per sequence:

 Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line).
-Line 2 is the raw sequence letters.
+Line 2 is the raw sequence of letters.
 Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.
 Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.